-The University of Georgia Small Business Development Center, Augusta office, seeks an experienced management professional with strong skills in financial analysis, business budgeting, small business lending practices, and problem solving to serve the Augusta area as a business consultant.
-Applicants must have a good working knowledge of all business functions, including: financial analysis, business research, marketing, and accounting.
-Knowledge of the Augusta area economic development community, prior banking or accounting experience and the ability to network is a plus.
-Candidates must also have a Master’s Degree in business or a related field.
+The UGA Small Business Development Center in Augusta is seeking an experienced management professional with strong skills in financial analysis, business budgeting, small business lending practices, and problem solving to serve the Augusta area as a business consultant.

 A UGA Small Business Development Center (SBDC) Business Consultant is a public service faculty position reporting to the Area Director.
 The person is responsible for providing counseling and delivering programs to individuals, businesses, communities, and organizations in their assigned geographic territory.
 This charge requires a broad base of business knowledge, excellent analytical skills, and the ability to effectively manage multiple projects simultaneously.
 These duties require the integration of business theory and practice, thus necessitating professional development activities.
 Multi-county travel is required.